True Cost of Buying a Home in All 58 California Counties 2026 County-by-County Analysis: Mortgage, Taxes, Insurance & PMI

 These are new-buyer costs.
 Thanks to Proposition 13, longtime California homeowners pay property tax based on their original purchase price (increasing no more than 2% per year).
 A home purchased in 2010 for $400,000 carries a vastly different tax bill than the same home purchased today for $850,000.

-Our calculations reflect what a 2026 buyer would pay.
+Our calculations reflect what a buyer closing in mid-2026 would pay.

 County Region Median Price Monthly P&I Property Tax Insurance PMI Est. Total